 Current School Law Enforcement/Security Officer employed by a school/school district or a state/county/municipal licensing board/agency.

 Are there any prerequisites to attending the training?

 This training is comprised of didactic and hands-on sessions that require the use of computers with access to Microsoft PowerPoint as well as devices capable of taking photos.
 Participants are encouraged to bring their own personal laptops/tablets and/or cameras to utilize during these exercises.
 Experience with Microsoft PowerPoint strongly encouraged.

 There is no cost to attend this training however travel expenses including meals, transportation and lodging are not included.
 We will break daily for lunch.
 Please plan accordingly.

 Will I receive any education credit?

-This training is officially recognized as continuing law enforcement education credit in PA, TN, SD and ID for 32.5 hours of specialized training.
+This training is officially recognized as continuing law enforcement education credit in Pennsylvania, Tennessee, South Dakota and Idaho for 32.5 hours of specialized training.